okta/okta.github.io/_source/_docs/api/resources/oauth2.md

 client_id       | The client ID generated as a part of client registration.
 This is used in conjunction with the *client_secret* parameter to authenticate the client application. | String |
 client_secret   | The client secret generated as a part of client registration.
 This is used in conjunction with the *client_id* parameter to authenticate the client application. | String |

-> Native applications do not store and should not provide `client_secret` (see [Section 5.3.1 of the OAuth 2.0 spec](https://tools.ietf.org/html/rfc6819#section-5.3.1)).
+> Native applications should not provide -- and by default do not store -- `client_secret` (see [Section 5.3.1 of the OAuth 2.0 spec](https://tools.ietf.org/html/rfc6819#section-5.3.1)).
 They can omit `client_secret` from the above request parameters when revoking a token.